symfund/lv_port_linux_frame_buffer/README.md

 # WARNING
-This repository is deprecated! (outdated)
+This repository is deprecated! (outdated, driver works only for capacitive touchscreen)

 # Note
-Use the latest repository
+Use the latest repository to support both resistive and capacitive touchscreen. https://github.com/symfund/lvgl-port-ma35d1
-https://github.com/symfund/lvgl-port-ma35d1